department-of-veterans-affairs/va.gov-team/platform/cms/user-administration/README.md

 ### Method 4 To create a new user in a tugboat environment from the command line
 1. Go to https://tugboat.vfs.va.gov/5ffe2f4dfa1ca136135134f6
-2. Under Previews, find the environment with the title "Editor Training Environment" and click the title.
+2. Under Previews, find the environment and click the title.
 3. You will see a table titled ‘Services.’
 4. In the line starting with ‘php’, click the ‘Terminal’ link.
 5. A command line terminal will pop up.